hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 	**Note:** The overcloud neutron external network (ext-net) assumes the gateway IP is the lowest non-zero host IP address in the FLOATING_CIDR range.

+`OVERCLOUD_FIXED_RANGE_CIDR` - Use this variable to set the address range of the default private network.

+	For example:

+	export OVERCLOUD_FIXED_RANGE_CIDR=172.0.100.0/24

 `UNDERCLOUD_NeutronPublicInterface` - Use this variable to set the value of the name of the interface that carries the Networking Operations service (Neutron) external traffic on your undercloud.
 The default value is `eth2`.
 If this is correct you do not need to set this variable.

 	export UNDERCLOUD_NeutronPublicInterface=eth2